By: Kimberly Knight

 As a caregiver, it often feels more comfortable to carry out someone’s established wishes rather than make decisions on their behalf.
 Advance Care Planning offers an opportunity to collaboratively shape your loved one’s aging plan through thoughtful discussions.
 However, the benefits of Advance Care Planning extend beyond your loved one-they also extend to you.

-While caregivers naturally prioritize the well-being of their loved ones, it’s imperative to remember the significance of planning for your own future.
+While caregivers naturally prioritize the well-being of their loved ones, it’s imperative to remember the significance of planning for your own future with adequate family caregiver support.
 A sudden medical crisis could render you unable to advocate for your own healthcare preferences.
 By proactively planning, you ensure that your desired care is upheld, entrusting someone to act on your behalf when needed.

 Key Components of Advanced Care Planning

 1. Living Will: A legal document that outlines your preferences for medical treatment in case you are unable to communicate your wishes.
-It typically addresses issues like life support, resuscitation, and other specific medical interventions.
+It typically addresses issues like life support, resuscitation, and other specific medical interventions, and can be complemented by Medicare counseling to ensure all aspects of your healthcare plan are considered.

 2. Healthcare Proxy or Medical Power of Attorney: Designating a trusted person (often called a healthcare proxy or medical power of attorney) to make medical decisions on your behalf if you are unable to do so.
 This person should be familiar with your values and preferences.